ArkEcosystemArchive/docs-legacy/docs/guidebook/core/webhooks.md

 Let's break down the steps we took here:

-- Grab the `Authorization` header
+- Grab the `Authorization` header.
-- Create the full token based on the `Authorization` header and `Verification` string
+- Create the full token based on the `Authorization` header and `Verification` string.
-- Deny access if the `full token` does not equal the `webhook token`
+- Deny access if the `full token` does not equal the `webhook token`.
-- Log and process the request body if the `full token` is valid
+- Log and process the request body if the `full token` is valid.

 ## Closing

-This is all you need to know about how to secure and handle webhooks.
+Now you should know enough on how to secure and handle incoming webhooks.
 Head over to the [API docs](/api/webhooks/) for webhooks to get started.